pavel-krush/postgres-fdw-migration/README.md

 # Limitations

-0. !!!
-Database can become inconsistent because foreign key checks are disabled while migration is in progress !!!\
+0. **!!!
+Database can become inconsistent because foreign key checks are disabled while migration is in progress !!!**\
-   It's strongly recommended to manually check consistency after migration.
+   It's strongly recommended to check consistency after migration manually.
 1. Sequences must be migrated manually.
 It's possible to automate it using `dblink` extension;
 2. Each `SELECT` query executed twice while inheritance